TheRoyalOne2021/discord-bot-1/README.md

 copy/paste your bots token in the token section of ".env"

-to run: cd into the bot directory then execute "npm install discordjs fs discord-rpc" then after installation is complete execute "node index"
+to run: cd into the bot directory then install the dependencies and after installation is complete execute "node index"

 bot should go online as soon as "node index" is executed